outdreamer/build-a-cure-1/docs/tasks/ideas.md

               - only lie when needed (like to avoid pressure to do something, if other tactics have failed to get them to stop pressuring you)
               - if someone's lying or doing another negative thing, find a way to portray their trick as positive/neutral before calling them out (rather than 'lying to the liberal media', theyre 'trying to entertain grandmas')

       - objects

         - question traps

       - state

+        - have a concept of state (dont assume theyre in the same state as before or cant change their state)

         - emotional state
           - fear of a negative event that the product could prevent